Karthikeyan-V-git/Cybersecuirty-Internship-/Phase-1/brute_force_successful_login_detection.md

   - One Windows 11 desktop VM with Wazuh agent, Sysmon installed.
   - Default secuirty measures are turned of for testing.
   - Wazuh server running on Kali Linux for centralized log collection and alerting.
-  - Alerts configured via email and Telegram.
+  - Alerts configured via Telegram.

 ## Event ID / Rule ID /Data Source Mapping